 Monterey Peninsula cities targeted across one design system

-These were two of the most contested municipal waste procurements in Northern California in that decade.
-One proposal won in court after losing politically.
-One lost the evaluation cleanly to a better-positioned competitor.
-The honest portfolio story is that great proposal design is necessary but not sufficient — it can win an evaluation, but it cannot override entrenched politics or a sharper competitor.
-That's what both pieces of work were for, and what they ultimately proved.
+These were two of the most contested municipal procurements in Northern California that decade.
+The honest portfolio story: great proposal design is necessary but not sufficient — it can win an evaluation, but it can't override entrenched politics or a sharper competitor.
+That's what both pieces of work proved.